In this article, you will learn

 . - VDP Ellipse Tool – creates an ellipse or circle.

 - VDP Multipath Tool – creates a path composed of straight lines.
-The respective corner points between the lines can later be converted into curve points.
+Corner points between the lines can later be converted into curve points.

 - VDP Bezier Curve Tool – creates a path composed of curves.
-The respective curve points between the curve segments can later be converted into a corner point.
+Curve points between the curve segments can later be converted into corner points.

 - VDP Polygon Tool – creates a polygon.
-The number of corners and the star shape can be configured during or after the creation.
+The number of corners and star shape can be defined during creation and adjusted afterwards.

 -

-Edit Path Tool [30] – this tool allows for post-editing of paths by adding or deleting anchor path points and modifying tangent points.
-The keyboard shortcut for the Edit Path Tool is
+Edit Path Tool [30] – this tool allows paths to be modified retrospectively by adding or deleting anchor path points, as well as adjusting tangent points.
+The shortcut key for the Edit Path Tool is

 (P)